 Truly I tell you, no sign shall be given to this generation".

 He was understandably frustrated.
-Yet, Jesus in fact did not stop doing works of wonder and power -- signs of the Kingdom of God on earth.
+Yet, if you read Mark from that point on, Jesus in fact did not stop doing works of wonder and power -- signs of the Kingdom of God on earth.
 The signs were for those who had ears to hear, who let themselves pay attention to the sign.
 The biggest sign of them all was Jesus' death -- God on a stick, bleeding and dying at our hands.

 The question of manifestations was a hot one in the 1990s, because of a phenomenon known as the "Toronto Blessing".
 It started at the former Airport Vineyard Fellowship (AVF) in Toronto Canada, which served the international airport there.
 Word spread at a rate that brought to mind the rapid spread of the Azusa outbreak in 1906, only now there was modern communications and air travel right to its doorstep.
 Church pastors from all over the world flew to Toronto to AVF, hoping to pick up something to bring home.
 Enough came there for honest spiritual endeavors to cause sparks back home.
 From those churches it spread like wildfire, especially in England, where in less than a year it totally shook up the English charismatic scene, including many Anglicans and even Baptists.
 The manifestations include laughter, weeping, shaking, and falling down.
 Supporters say that God is using this to refreshing the church and its members, giving joy and a fresh love and respect for God, a hunger for Scripture and for prayer.
 (Translated into less biased terms: the main effect was on inactive or marginal Christians and church burnouts.)
 As they saw it, thousands had been re-energized in spectacular fashion.
 They were released from feeling the heavy burden of life and of a stiff version of Christianity.
 Many people rediscovered their love for Jesus and their desire to bear witness about Him.